 Sustainability

-We are rethinking our schoolyards to make them more climate resilient and better equipped for diverse forms of play and learning.
-Most of our schoolyards were built decades ago, when the model was an unshaded blacktop next to an open, unshaded field.
-This design greatly increases the ambient temperature in these areas, what is known as the heat island effect, which impacts students health, wellbeing, and enjoyment outdoors.
-Our long term plan includes designing a greener, more climate resilient schoolyard that can be tailored to the needs and priorities of the community it will serve.
-This includes, but is not limited to, pocket forests, outdoor classrooms, nature play areas, gardens.
-We want these schoolyards to protect our students from extreme heat while also nurturing their development and growth.
+We are rethinking our schoolyards to make them more climate-resilient and better equipped for diverse forms of play and learning.
+Most of our schoolyards were built decades ago when the model was an unshaded blacktop next to an open, unshaded field.
+This design greatly increases the ambient temperature in these areas, known as the heat island effect, which impacts students’ health, well-being, and enjoyment outdoors.
+Our long-term plan includes designing a greener, more climate-resilient schoolyard that can be tailored to the needs and priorities of the community it will serve.
+This includes but is not limited to, pocket forests, outdoor classrooms, nature play areas, and gardens.
+We want these schoolyards to protect our students from extreme heat while nurturing their development and growth.

 Case Study: Parkway Elementary Schoolyard Forest